happytodev/filament-social-networks/README.md

 ## On the roadmap

-- add more social networks
+- [x] add more social networks
-- improve form appearance
+- [ ] improve form appearance
-- deactivate already selected social network
+- [ ] deactivate already selected social network
-- provide more Blade component to display on front
+- [ ] provide more Blade component to display on front
+- [ ] add localization
+- [x] add possibility to search the social network in the list
 - if you have an idea of improvment, let me know !

 ## Support us